vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/19_RITES_ANCILLARY_TO_THE_SACRIFICE/3_Taboos.md

 [Part III

-night he must make a light, and eat by it, thus creating for himself a present- ment of the sun.
+night he must make a light, and eat by it, thus creating for himself a presentment of the sun.
 The performer of the second form of consecration at the Soma offering takes nothing save hot milk in the effort to make complete the state of heat which the performer of the first consecration aimed at.1

 It is of interest to mention in conclusion the conjecture put forward by Weber 2 that the word taboo as tabuva was actually found in the Atharvaveda;8 it is clear that such a suggestion could not possibly be made good, and the idea has been rejected with almost entire unanimity by scholars.4